Decade 1830-1839

 He is also a keen traveler.
 When touring all over Europe he deliberately walked in the fictional footsteps of Childe Harold, the disillusioned young man of Byron's poem who visited the sites wrought by wars to satisfy his need for freedom.

 In 1835 Turner finishes his sublime view showing Rome from the Aventine, oil on canvas 93 x 126 cm.
 Extending to the oil the traditional technique of watercolor, the superposition of very thin layers of paint brings a transparency that simulates the sunny mist without weakening the details of the drawing.
-This painting was sold for £ 30.3M including premium by Sotheby's on December 3, 2014.
+This painting was sold by Sotheby's in 2014.

 The artist has reached an agreement for an image of Germany with the engraver John Pye after he had appreciated the quality of the effects of light in his prints.
 When he receives the promised work, Pye is frightened but it is too late to give up : Turner did not execute a watercolor but an oil on canvas of large size, 93 x 123 cm, with the same subtle hues as in the Roman view.
 Meeting the requirements of the patron is virtually impossible.